Arkensor/DayZ-CommunityFramework/docs/Streams/index.md

 # Streams

 A stream is a doubly linked list of bytes.
 It can be used for file input/output, DayZ serializers, hex conversion or string parsing.
-Once a stream is finished, it is recommended to close the stream either by letting the reference count equal zero or call the `Close` method.
+Once you are finished with the stream it is recommended to close the stream.
+This is done by using the `Close` method but the process automatically happens in the destructor.

 Streams can be manipulated with `CF_TextWriter`, and `CF_BinaryWriter`.
 Streams can be read with `CF_TextReader`, and`CF_BinaryReader`.

+In binary format, all values are in little-endian format.

 ## Files